itsadityasai/amooba/README.md

-# Amooba — Ecosystem Simulation
+# Amooba — Distributed Artificial Life Simulation

 A multi-agent artificial life simulation where simple organisms (amoobae) compete for survival in a 2D environment.
 Each amooba is an independent process that can move, hunt, feed, and reproduce based on energy levels and survival instincts.